yomcube/nsmbwTAStudio/README.md

 ## Using TAS Studio!

-`NSMBW Studio.exe` is in the `Studio` folder.
-Open it; you can either use the blank file that it creates or open an existing file.
+In your dolphin folder, open `Studio`->`NSMBW Studio.exe`.
+You can either create a new file or open an existing one.
+- Note: If studio auto-generates a file called `MarioWii.tas`, then you will have to save it to a file on your computer in order for the script to be able to read it.

 Open Dolphin and start New Super Mario Bros Wii.
 Select `Tools -> Execute Script`.
 From this window, you can launch any script in your `Sys\Scripts` folder.
 Launch `Data.lua` to see a bunch of useful information about the game.